Impact

 Risk and Exploitability

-No EPSS score is available, and the vulnerability is not listed in CISA KEV, suggesting limited or unknown exploitation activity.
-The CVSS score is not provided, so the impact severity cannot be precisely quantified.
+The EPSS score is < 1%, indicating a very low but nonzero exploitation probability, and the vulnerability is not listed in CISA KEV, suggesting limited exploitation activity.
+The CVSS score is 9.1, indicating a high severity vulnerability.
 The attack vector is likely local or through web interfaces that instantiate Apache::Session, where an attacker could trigger the recreation of a deleted session and access residual data.
 Because the flaw involves a reinstatement of a previously removed state, exploitation would require the attacker to target systems that rely on these deprecated session stores.

 OpenCVE Enrichment